 What is ceritinib?

-Ceritinib is used to treat non-small cell lung cancer caused by a defect in a certain gene.
-Ceritinib is used when the cancer has spread to other parts of the body.
-Ceritinib is usually given after other cancer medicines have been tried without success.
+Ceritinib is used to treat non-small cell lung cancer that has spread to other parts of the body.

 Ceritinib may also be used for purposes not listed in this medication guide.